filimor/head-first-csharp/README.md

 ## Description

 It consists of 10 projects made with C# language and Windows Forms and includes UML diagrams created with Astah software.
-Although WinForms are currently deprecated, the code is still useful for learning OOP principles and C# commands and syntax.
+Although WinForms are currently legacy, the code is still useful for learning OOP (Object-Oriented Programming) principles and C# commands and syntax.

 Now I am working on internationalization, standardization, refactoring, bug fixes, code cleaning and implementation of new features in the solution.